jaschwanda/wordpress-solutions/README.md

 error_log('display_errors ini setting');
 error_log(print_r(ini_get('display_errors'), true));
 ```
-The default loaction of the debug.log file is the wp-content folder.
+The default loaction of the debug.log file is in the wp-content folder.

 ## License ##
 > WordPress-Solutions is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License